Met Office and Environment Agency in heavy rain alert

 The Environment Agency said up to 20mm of rain could fall across the region from Friday and into the weekend.

-The weather warning is in place for Friday from midday.
+Weather warnings are in place for Friday from midday.

 On Thursday, one flood warning and eight flood alerts were in place across the region, but the Environment Agency said more could be added in the event of significant rainfall.